 Allow about an hour to make the tomatillo sauce and shredded chicken, or make both a day or two in advance and refrigerate until you are ready to assemble.

-- Chicken – Personally, I prefer dark, thigh chicken meat because it’s juicier and much more flavorful than white meat.
+- Chicken – Personally, I prefer dark, thigh chicken meat because it’s juicier and much more flavorful than white breast meat.
 Feel free to use chicken breast if you prefer.
+PRO TIP: Keep in mind that it typically takes a little longer to cook breast meat, especially if the pieces are extra thick.
+You can fillet the meat to reduce the cooking time or slice it into tenders.
+(If you’d like to try another meat, like beef, try my beef enchiladas verdes.)

-- Shredded cheese – Not only do fresh blocks of cheese have a bolder flavor, but they melt smoother as well!
-Since pre-bagged shreds contain a preservative to prevent clumping, the cheese often has a waxy texture and doesn’t end up melting properly.
-For best flavor, you will want to use both, Pepper Jack cheese and Monterrey Jack cheese.
+- Cheese Options and Tip – Not only do blocks of cheese have a bolder flavor, but they melt smoother as well!
+Since pre-bagged shreds contain a preservatives and separators to prevent clumping.
+For best flavor, use both, Pepper Jack cheese and Monterrey Jack cheese.

 Recipe Tips and Tricks